adamreeve/git_tutorial/index.rst

   git stash list
   git stash show -p stash@{0}

+Your working directory and index should now be clean, but your change is safely stored away in the list of stashes.

 Now pop your stashed change off the top of the stash list::

   git stash pop